r7kamura/somemoji/README.md

 ### Somemoji::Emoji.new

-Create a new `Somemoji::Emoji` instance from emoji definition data.
+Creates a new `Somemoji::Emoji` instance from emoji definition data.

 ```ruby
 require "somemoji"